 You can also sign up for the Dental Plus Rx for discounts on generic and brand-name prescription drugs.
 The card offers discounts from 12% to 60% at over 68,000 pharmacies, including chains like CVS® and Rite Aid®.

-Aetna® Vital Savings is the least expensive option on our list, with mixed consumer reviews.
-Although the plan has an A+ from the Better Business Bureau, it only has 2.2 stars from 26 reviews on ConsumerAffairs.
+Aetna® Vital Savings is the least expensive option on our list, and has generally positive consumer reviews.
+The plan has an A+ from the Better Business Bureau, and has 4 stars from 213 reviews on ConsumerAffairs.

 Best for Convenience: Renaissance

 Renaissance Dental, which is part of the Renaissance Family of Companies, has over 55 years of experience with dental plans.
-The Renaissance Family of Companies covers 13.1 million people and pay over $3 billion in claims every year.
-The company has an "A-Excellent" rating with A.M.
-Best.
+The Renaissance Family of Companies covers 13.1 million people and pays over $3 billion in claims every year.
+The company has an "A-Excellent" rating with AM Best.

 Renaissance Dental PPO network offers nationwide access to 300,000 dental locations.
 According to their website, their Indianapolis-based support team answers 99% of calls on first contact.